-Clearly, I have a lot to learn about the biology and ecology of the region, but these Saturday summer paddling tours are a good way to start.
+Clearly, I have a lot to learn about the biology and ecology of the region, but a Saturday summer paddling tour is a good way to start.
 It’s a lovely introduction to the Rideau Canal, a UNESCO World Heritage Site that stretches out from Ottawa to Kingston in this island-rich region of Eastern Ontario.

 A Brief History of the Rideau